Support Equal Pay Day 2020

 - Native American woman made $0.57; Equal Pay Day October 1st

 - Latina woman made $0.54; Equal Pay Day November 2nd

 Moms made $0.70 compared to dads $1.00 (no equal pay day established in this category).

 Currently there are 22 equal pay bills pending with the Michigan legislature.
 Attached is a quick summary of the changes these bills will make to bring about fair pay.
 Reach out to your legislators to support these bills and plan on joining WLAM for a rally on the Capitol steps on September 16, 2020.
 More information on that event to follow.

-Notable Information.
-56 years after the Equal Pay Act was enacted by Congress to require “equal pay for work of comparable value requiring comparable skills,” the gender pay gap persists.
-Women are paid between 80-50 cents for every dollar paid to men according to the 2017 U.S. Census, with almost no change in that gap in the last decade, and that is much larger for women of color.
+It has been 57 years since the Equal Pay Act was enacted by Congress to require equal pay for work of comparable value requiring comparable skills and yet, the gender pay gap persists with almost no improvement in the last decade.
+Let’s finally establish equal pay for women in 2020!!